 As at PSI’s other large scale facilities, the SwissFEL will be accessible to external researchers, although the requirements of the Swiss Technical Universities and industry will be given special consideration at the planning stage.
 Until now, there are only two comparable facilities in operation anywhere in the world, with an additional two under construction.

-Layout of the SwissFEL buildings.
+Layout of the SwissFEL.
 Electron pulses will be generated in the injector and then brought to a high energy in the accelerator.
-The electrons are then forced onto a wavy path by the magnets of the undulators, thereby generating X-rays which will be used for experiments in two experimental halls.
-The facility will be covered by earth, so that it will not be visible from the footpath running parallel to it.
+The electrons are then forced onto a wavy path by the magnets of the undulators, thereby generating X-rays which will be used for experiments.

 The X-ray beam will then be routed to the experimental location, where it will available for researchers’ experiments.

-The surroundings of SwissFEL in the Würenlingen forest after completion of the facility.
-The SwissFEL buildings are hidden under the sloping hillside on the left-hand side and not visible from the footpath.
+The surroundings of the SwissFEL in the Würenlingen forest after completion of the facility.
+The SwissFEL is located under the sloping hillside on the left-hand side and not visible from the footpath.
 Ecologically valuable rough grassland will be planted on the hillside.

-For industry, SwissFEL already offers opportunities for cooperation during its development phase.
-SwissFEL is a great technological challenge, which PSI wants to overcome alongside industry.
-In the process, a transfer of knowhow will take place to industry, making it possible for these companies to develop innovative products.
+For industry, the SwissFEL already offers opportunities for cooperation prior to operation.
+The SwissFEL is a great technological challenge, which PSI overcomes alongside industry.
+This also results in a transfer of knowhow to industry, enabling these companies to develop innovative products.

 The SwissFEL will begin operation in 2016.
 The research activities in the injector test facility, where components had been tested and various technical solutions had been tried out, were completed in late 2014.
 Construction work on the building had been carried out during 2013 and 2014.
 The technical facilities will be installed during 2015 and 2016.